DePayFi/documentation/docs/apps/apis/payments.md

 Access user's payment data.

-You app is required to have the [`payments.read`](/docs/apps/user-authentication#paymentsread) permission from the user's account.
+You app is required to have the [`payments.read`](/docs/apps/user-authorization#paymentsread) permission authorized from the user's account.

 ## Shopify Payments